-Ninth Circuit Sympathetic to Sexual Harassment Claim
+Sex-Harassment Claim Strikes Chord in 9th Circuit

 “I agree the email itself was not clear,” Eckhart told the court.
 “But we attempted to match her with co-drivers and plaintiff did not dispute that fact.”

-CRST says it flagged Vegetel in its internal system so that he could no longer be paired with female drivers.
-But Anderson says that neither she nor Vegetel knew CRST had done this, so that she was unaware that the company had taken any action at all.
+CRST says it flagged Vegtel in its internal system so that he could no longer be paired with female drivers.
+But Anderson says that neither she nor Vegtel knew CRST had done this, so that she was unaware that the company had taken any action at all.

-Tallman on Wednesday succinctly laid out the steps CRST took to address Anderson’s complaint: It flagged Vegetel internally, and it sent Anderson an “incomprehensible” email and a form letter telling her it had investigated her complaint and had taken steps to address it.
+Tallman on Wednesday succinctly laid out the steps CRST took to address Anderson’s complaint: It flagged Vegtel internally, and it sent Anderson an “incomprehensible” email and a form letter telling her it had investigated her complaint and had taken steps to address it.

 Anderson says she never received the form letter either.